 A concept presented over a century ago by Charles Darwin, points out that smiles are not just visible signs of emotions but they also influence your mood.
 Darwin realized that the cause, consequences and manifestations of smiling is universal, unlike other nonverbal body language behaviors.
 Babies begin smiling at five weeks old and quickly learn that crying gets attention, while smiling keeps attention.

-Further substantiating the power of smiles, research from a variety of studies has proven that smiling people radiate confidence, are more likely to gain others’ trust and cooperation, be promoted at work, and even make higher incomes.
+Further substantiating the power of your smile, research from a variety of studies has proven that smiling people radiate confidence, are more likely to gain others’ trust and cooperation, be promoted at work, and even make higher incomes.

 Chipped or missing teeth, fillings, or discolored teeth get in the way of being confident in your smile and hinder the advantages of smiling frequently.
 If you find yourself struggling to conceal your smile, you are inhibiting your chances for success in business and in life more than you realize.